semosem/HTML5-exp/README.md

 # HTML-5 test

 Add/Edit/Delete participants on/from a guest list table.
-ReactJS
+ReactJS.
+Please note that responsive designing is not implemented because of the given guideline and time.

 ## Getting Started